BBischof/ESRecsys/spotify/README.md

 python3 make_training.py --playlists=data/spotify_million_playlist_dataset/data/mpd.slice.*.json --dictionaries=data/dictionaries

+It should dump the following from the dictionaries that tell you how many of each URI is in the data:

+2262292 tracks loaded
+295860 artists loaded
+734684 albums loaded

 A copy has been uploaded to weights and biases

 wandb artifact put -n "recsys-spotify/training" -d "Tensorflow example training" -t "tfrecord" training